nichdev/nxlog-multi-install/README.md

-# Nxlog Installation Script
+# Automate NXLOG installation

-This repository contains a bash script that automates the process of installing `nxlog` on multiple VMs.
+Automates the process of installing `nxlog` on multiple VMs.
 The script reads from a text file with each line in the format `user@ip` and installs `nxlog` on each VM.

+The script will read the ip.txt file line by line and install nxlog on each VM.
+If the installation is successful, it will print “user@ip Installation Successful”.

 ## Prerequisites